JohanBendz/com.Elko/README.md

 # Changelog

 ## Version: 0.0.6
+**Thermostat has to be readded to get all new capabilites!**
 - Updated Meshdriver
+- Updated with support for Norwegian texts
+- Temperature Mode (air, floor, floor guard) on thermostat is now pulled from device and used to set correct temperature on device card
+- If thermostat does not have a floor sensor connected the value is now blanked out (not -99,9c anymore)
+- Heating and Child lock status is now moved from buttons to sesnor screen
+- Child lock can now be set through Flow card

 ## Version: 0.0.5
 - Fixed potential uncaught exception - Still forced_timeouts is repoted, but problem should be less for some users (Thanks to Espen Aa Ljosland!)